KehindeOladele/DIAKEN/README.md

 ![Image](https://github.com/user-attachments/assets/c62c2656-9c4c-4873-87de-f5aa5bb35e4b)

 ## Results
-The predictions if its a 0 for no diabetes, the message on the screen should be: "You are at low risk of having diabetes, please contact your nearest hospital for confirmation".
-If its a 1 for yes diabetes, the message ont he screen should be: "You are at high risk of having diabetes, please visit the nearest hospital as soon as possible".
+The predictions if its a 0 for no diabetes, the message on the screen should be: "Your Diabetes Risk Screening is complete.
+Result: {risk_level}.\n\nKeep it UP!!!
+Eat Healthy, Exercise More, Live Healthy".
+If its a 1 for yes diabetes, the message ont he screen should be: "Your Diabetes Risk Screening is complete.
+Result: High Risk Please consult a doctor".

 ## Tools Used
 * Azure Machine Learning - For data cleaning, preprocessing, model training and deployment.